 Fault in a No-Contact Crash

-If the first driver doesn’t actually come into contact with the car that crashes, it’s known as a “no-contact” accident.
-But even though the first driver didn’t actually hit the second driver, they can still be found (at least partially) at fault for the accident.
-And if the driver who crashes suffered injuries or vehicle damage, they may be able to pursue a claim for financial recovery with the first driver’s insurance company.
-This would be obtained through a personal injury claim.
+If the first driver doesn’t come into contact with the car that crashes, it’s known as a “no-contact” accident.
+But even though the first driver didn’t hit the second driver, they can still be found partially at fault for the accident.

-In order to demonstrate the other driver was at fault, the driver who crashed usually needs evidence.
+To demonstrate the other driver was at fault, the driver who crashed usually needs evidence.
 This could be:

 - Statements from witnesses who saw the crash